garidisk/garidisk.github.io/_posts/2021-08-21-helloworld.md

 Welcome to my data analysis portfolio!

-Here I'll be uploading personal projects, showing my approach to tackling some of the fundamental day-to-day tasks of a data analyst.
+Here I'll be uploading personal projects, which show my approach to tackling some of the fundamental day-to-day tasks of a data analyst.

 Also it gives me another reason to explore datasets that I find interesting :)